Drive sales on autopilot with ecommerce-focused featuresSee Features

 Moreover, web push notifications are an effective and powerful marketing tool utilized by ecommerce businesses to connect with and engage their audience.
 They also help keep your customers up-to-date with important information, sale announcements, and enticing offers.
 In turn, these help drive greater and better ecommerce conversions.

-Watch this short video on how to improve your web push notifications:
+Here’s a short video that shows how marketers use web push notifications:

 What are web push notifications used for?

-If you’re wondering if you should use web push notifications, here are a couple of reasons why it will supercharge your ecommerce store.
+If you’re wondering if you should use web push notifications, here are a handful of reasons why they can be so effective for your ecommerce store.

 Quick content delivery